Unruh effect for inertial observers through vacuum correlations: Introduction

-It turns out that a combination of these effects arise in the case CGHS black hole in 1+1 dimension \cite{Callan:1992rs,Fabbri:2005mw}.
-The collapse of quantum matter leads to the standard black hole evaporation scenario with observers at future right asymptotic $\mathcal{J}^{+}_R(t\to\infty, x\to+\infty)$ detecting a flux of thermal radiation, which is well-known in the literature.
-This situation is mathematically identical to what happens in the case 1+3 spherically symmetric collapse.
-But it turns out that there is another effect in the same spacetime which is very similar to Unruh effect: Observers at future left asymptotic $\mathcal{J}^{+}_L(t\to\infty, x\to-\infty)$ detect a thermal spectrum (at the same temperature as seen by observers at $\mathcal{J}^{+}_R$) but without any associated flux!
-This result is surprising because these are geodesic observers in a flat region of the spacetime who see no change in geometry.
-The effect arises due to the necessity of tracing over part of the modes for describing the physics of the observers at $\mathcal{J}^{+}_L$ and the mathematics closely parallels standard Unruh effect.
-But in this case, the necessity to trace over modes arises due to the dynamics of collapse, which takes place in a different region of the spacetime though.
-This effect (which, as far as we know, has been missed in the CGHS literature) constitutes a dynamics realization of Unruh effect.
+A combination of these effects arise in the case of CGHS black hole in 1+1 dimension \cite{Callan:1992rs,Fabbri:2005mw}.
+The collapse of quantum matter leads to the standard black hole evaporation scenario with observers at $i^{+}_R (t\to\infty, x\to+\infty)$ detecting a flux of thermal radiation, which is well-known in the literature.
+This situation is mathematically identical to what happens in the case 1+3 spherically symmetric collapse. \emph{But it turns out that there is another effect in the same spacetime} which is unnoticed in the literature, which is conceptually very similar to Unruh effect in its structure: Observers at future left asymptotic $\mathcal{J}^{+}_L(t\to\infty, x\to-\infty)$ find themselves in a thermal environment at the same temperature as seen by observers at $\mathcal{J}^{+}_R$ (but without any associated flux!), however these observers \emph{do not have to necessarily accelerate} unlike their right moving counterparts.
+This result is rather curious because these are inertial observers in a flat region of the spacetime who see no change in geometry as they reside in the causal past of the collapsing shell.
+This shows one instance of Unruh effect in flat spacetime \textit{without any classical source}, which we will argue originates through \emph{quantum correlations} in analogy with the standard EPR phenomenon.

+There are cases, in which a geodesic observer witnesses particle excitations in the vacuum state, e.g., thermal radiation witnessed by an inertial observer in flat spacetime in presence of a receding mirror \cite{Birrell:1982ix}.
+The acceleration of the mirror modifies the boundary conditions of the quantum field, which the inertial observer will ascribe as the \textit{source} of the radiation.
+Other instances of geodesic observers experiencing radiation arise in special geodesic trajectories in curved spacetime, like e.g., the $r=0$ observer in de Sitter spacetime (for another interesting example, see \cite{Emelyanov:2014owa}).
+But if the observer measures the curvature tensor at $r=0$ in de Sitter spacetime she will find it to be non-zero and thus will know that something nontrivial is happening to the geometry \cite{Gibbons:1977mu}.
+Here gravity plays the role of acceleration, as evident from the equivalence principle.

+The effect we discuss in this paper on the other hand, arises for geodesic observers in a flat region of spacetime, i.e., if the observers measure the curvature tensor in a finite neighborhood around their trajectory, they will find that it is zero.
+The effect arises due to oblivion of the physics in the portion of interest, to a part of the modes on past Cauchy surface (which we will be calling $ {\cal J}^{-}_R $) and the mathematics closely parallels standard Unruh effect.
+But, unlike the standard Unruh effect, the necessity to trace over modes arises due to the \textit{dynamics} of collapse, which takes place in a region of the spacetime which is not causally connected to the observers!
+Thus, what we have is a setting where: \begin{enumerate}